Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 Are There Alternatives to Plastic?

-As the consequences of plastic pollution become visible, efforts have been made to search for alternatives that can replace or ease the use of existing plastics.
+As the consequences of plastic pollution become visible, efforts have been made to find alternatives that can replace or facilitate the use of existing plastics.

-Some of the ideas being tested involve reducing the overall use of plastics, if not mitigating the increased levels of microplastic.
-These may provide some sustainable future standards but are not without issues.
+Some of the ideas being tested involve reducing overall plastic use, if not mitigating the increased levels of microplastics.
+These may provide some sustainable future standards, but are not without issues.

-Knowledge of these choices and the disadvantages involved is necessary when minimizing the use of plastic.
+Knowledge of these choices and their disadvantages is necessary to minimize plastic use.

 "A hand holding plastic bags filled with disposable foam containers, symbolizing single-use plastics contributing to environmental pollution."